Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player

-\end{itemize} The procedure to route flow in one iteration is called \textit{Unit-Flow}, and is described in Algorithm \ref{algo:unit_flow} [Algorithm 3.1 of~\cite{henzinger2017flow}, Algorithm 3 of ~\cite{saranurak2019expander}].
-This algorithm gets a $G$-valid state $(\Delta, f, l)$, and returns a $G$-valid solution $(\Delta, f', l')$ and a cut $S$.
-At a high level, the goal of the \textit{Unit-Flow} algorithm is to dissipate the input mass $\Delta$ to the sinks.
-However, it is only an approximation algorithm.
-Nodes that reach label $l(v)=h$ are considered \emph{inactive} and we do not try to push their excess mass away.
-Instead, we remove them from the surviving vertex set in the next iteration of Algorithm \ref{algo:unit_flow_matching} [Algorithm at Section 3.4.2 of ~\cite{saranurak2019expander}].
-In other words, they are not not be part of the following iterations of \textit{Unit-Flow}.
+At a high level, the goal of the \emph{\unitFlow} algorithm is to dissipate the input mass $\Delta$ to the sinks.
+However, nodes that reach label $l(v)=h$ are considered \emph{inactive} and we do not try to push their excess mass away.
+Instead, we remove them from the surviving vertex set in the next iteration of Algorithm \ref{algo:unit_flow_matching} [Algorithm at Section 3.4.2 of~\cite{saranurak2019expander}].
+In other words, they do not participate in the following iterations of \emph{\unitFlow}.